-The most significant danger your pets face while traveling is getting lost.
+The most significant danger your pet faces while traveling is getting lost.
 It can happen in so many ways!
 Pets slip their collars, leashes break, and dogs who ALWAYS come when called suddenly don’t.

 It’s impossible to overemphasize the importance of your pet wearing an up-to-date ID tags.
 Ty and Buster wear dog tags for traveling pets that have: